NightClover-code/css-illustration/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please email hi[at]frontendmentor[dot]io.
+Feedback is always welcome, so if you have any to give on this challenge please do 🙏.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.